MicrosoftDocs/well-architected/well-architected/oracle-iaas/review-design-principles.md

 Failures can happen in the cloud.
 Instead of trying to prevent failures altogether, the goal is to minimize the effects of a single failing component.
 Use the following information to minimize downtime and ensure that recommended practices for high availability are built into Azure and Oracle.

-When discussing reliability with Oracle in Azure, it’s important to take into consideration not only the database, but also the connected tiers on separate VMs, virtual network subnets, and disaster recovery in case of failures.
-Oracle on Azure IaaS can achieve these design considerations and have recommendations for each item:
+When discussing reliability with Oracle on Azure, it’s important to take into consideration not only the database, but also the connected tiers on separate VMs, virtual network subnets, and disaster recovery in case of failures.
+Consider the following recommendations for each design consideration:

-- Scale workloads vertically by selecting a VM SKU and storage that's appropriate for your workload's resources such as CPU, memory, IOPS, throughput, and Database size.
-Scale horizontally by adding VM instances or disk.
+- Scale workloads vertically by selecting a VM SKU and storage that's appropriate for your workload's resources such as CPU, memory, IOPS, throughput, and database size.
+Scale horizontally by adding VM instances or disks.
 - Design for high availability by implementing redundancy and failover mechanisms to help ensure continuous operations.
 Distribute traffic by considering strategies such as load balancing to distribute traffic across multiple back-end sources.
 - Implement fault-tolerant storage to help ensure data integrity and availability by using technologies such as striping disks (RAID-0).
 - Understand backup and restore capabilities for data recovery in case of accidental deletion, corruption, or other data-loss scenarios.
 A backup and restore procedure helps to streamline recovery processes.